A benefit concert presented by EMP and One Vibe Africa.

 Madaraka Day (June 1) commemorates the day that Kenya attained internal self-rule.
 It celebrates the spirit and meaning of the word Madaraka—Swahili for the authority to make decisions.The festival brings artists, activists, and community members from throughout the world to Seattle to raise money and support to sustain One Vibe’s programs and celebrate the power of the arts as an instrument of empowerment.

 In line with this mission, the theme of this year's event is Women's Empowerment!
 Developing female leaders is a key component of One Vibe’s mission, and in honor of this the festival will feature a predominantly female artist lineup and celebrate the women and girls that lead and serve our communities.

-Don’t miss spectacular musical performances by Owuor Arunga (One Vibe Artistic Director and trumpeter for Macklemore & Ryan Lewis), Blitz the Ambassador, Sauti Sol, and others, as well as an art sale featuring original work by students and teachers from Kisumu.
-All proceeds go directly to One Vibe Africa and youth in Kisumu.
+Don’t miss spectacular musical performances (including surprise special guests!) and an artisan market featuring original work by students and teachers from the port city of Kisumu.
+All proceeds go directly to One Vibe Africa and and benefit the youth it serves.

 Owuor Arunga is a legendary trumpeter, One Vibe Global Ambassador, and Madaraka Festival Artistic Director.
 Arunga went to The New School for Jazz and Contemporary Music in New York where the musicians he admired acted as mentors.
 You may recognize him as Macklemore and Ryan Lewis’ trumpeter.